pgaijin66/Blogs-that-every-SRE-DevOps-PE-should-follow/README.md

 ## Contribution

-Before you contribute, please think about this
+Before you contribute, please think about these three questions:

-- [ ] Are you impressed by the depth of information and amount of details shown ?
+* Are you impressed by the depth of information and amount of details shown ?
-- [ ] Are you impressed by the level of ingenuity ?
+* Are you impressed by the level of ingenuity ?

-- [ ] If their blog your go-to-blog when you need to do certain tasks ? ( eg: Mine if https://www.jeffgeerling.com/blog)
+* Is their blog your go-to-blog when you need to do certain tasks ? ( *eg: My go do blog for anything ansible is https://www.jeffgeerling.com/blog* )

 If your answer to these is yes, then yay, we got a jackpot.
 Add 'em.